andreabertolini1995/push_swap/README.md

 * less than 700 instructions for a stack of 100 numbers
 *  less than 5500 instructions for a stack of 500 numbers

+Let's have a look at some more details of the algorihtm.

-## What number to push?
+## What number to push and how?

-In other words, I go through each number in stack a and store the least number of operations required to move that number already in the correct spot at the top of stack b.
+In order to choose, at each iteration, which number is the right candidate to be pushed from stack a to stack b, I go through each number in stack a and store the least number of operations required to move that number already in the correct spot at the top of stack b.

 To do so, for any given *number to push* in stack a, its *highest lower* number from stack b is computed, i.e. the number that should appear at the top of stack b at the moment of the push, in order to move the number in the correct spot and implicitly sort the stack.

-In the image above, **7** is the number to push from stack a and **5** is the highest lower found in stack b.
+In the image below, **7** is the number to push from stack a and **5** is the highest lower found in stack b.

 <img width="791" alt="Screenshot 2023-06-01 at 11 31 10" src="https://github.com/andreabertolini1995/push_swap/assets/51784826/bfca9e69-bfd9-4036-a107-86b7d940d42a">

-## The least number of operations

-There are four possibilities:
+At this point, there are four possibilities:
 * rotate both stack a and stack b,
 * reverse rotate both stack a and stack b,
 * rotate stack a and reverse rotate stack b, and
 * rotate stack b and reverse rotate stack a.

-The practical implementation is shown in the following formula:
+The *cheapest* combinations of such operations is given by the following formula:

 $$ \min(
       \min(